 Sports and event tickets are often plagued with two common problems.
 Counterfeits and Hoarders.

-NFTs can solve both these problems.
+NFTs can solve both of these problems.
 Unlike digital tickets that run a risk of being copied, blockchain-based NFT tickets are way more secure.
 You can simply mint NFTs instead of tickets and interested buyers can purchase them.
 With this option, you can also airdrop tickets to some ‘lucky winners’ and also run an auction for a certain type of ticket.

 Secondly, if you have purchased a ticket and cannot make it, it becomes super easy for you to list it on the open market to find prospective buyers.
 You can also command the price of your choice to sell those tickets.
 And finally, trust is not a problem anymore because blockchain transactions are trustless in nature.

-So now, even if hoarders purchase tickets in bulk, they could only sell them by legitimate means.
+So now, even if hoarders purchase tickets in bulk, they can only sell them by legitimate means.
 Apart from that, wallet restrictions could be imposed as smart contracts to ensure there is no secondary black market generated for these tickets.

 Wait, what?
 Gaming and NFTs?
 Indeed.
-Now imagine your favourite high-end game.
+Now imagine your favorite high-end game.
 And even if you are not into one, let’s assume that you play as this warrior character who is fighting the zombies.
 Now, this character unlocks different types of weapons as he progresses.
-As it turns out, you have spent some sleepless nights to earn a coveted sword that could slash 5 zombies at once.
+As it turns out, you have spent some sleepless nights earning a coveted sword that could slash 5 zombies at once.
 As you boost your ego and feel proud of this achievement, you realize a couple of problems.

 What if the game developers decide to remove this sword?
 Wouldn’t it be nice if you could somehow monetize the effort you have put in to win this sword?

 NFTs can help you with both.
 Turns out that even if you have unlocked this sword, you still don’t own it.
-Gaming company does.
+The gaming company does.
 But what if this sword was an NFT?
 You could now truly own it and also take it to other games (theoretically) to flaunt and perform better.